CptHappyHands/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+-JWT's are stateless, stored client-side as opposed to sessions which use cookies and are stored in the server's memory -Cookies are stored in the server's memory which can lead to omre resources being used.
+JWT's are more scalable -For smaller websites, cookies are great, but for larger websites/apps, JWT's are typically preferred

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+It uses hashing ans salting

 3. How are unit tests different from integration and end-to-end testing?

+-Unit tests focus on small, individual portions of code -Integration tests test how different parts work together -End to end simulates a user and tests everything

 4. How does _Test Driven Development_ change the way we write applications and tests?

+-We use backward planning, starting with the end in mind -You start by writing a single assertion, then writing a test.
+Then you try to make the code pass.
+After that, you attempt to break it.
+Refactor.